md0011/Refersion-UI-Pricing/README.md

 -   Make it responsive

--   Make it as it is, which I refer for UI.
+-   Make as it is, which I refer for UI.